Touch of Slanted Direction Website Designs Featuring Diagonal Lines

 Case 3D.
 The website looks clean and tidy mainly due to lots of whitespace and minor dabs of bright neon color.
 The designer employs a triangle shape as a core decorative instrument, using it to brighten up not only the front page with several semi-transparent and colorful triangles but also the rest pages.

 Networked Insights.
 The website conveys rather unbalanced feelings.
-There are bunch of diagonal lines and distorted forms that are used not only for ornament but also for functional purposes.
-Thus designer implements curved rectangles as a base for various widgets in order to harmoniously fit them into design.
+There are a bunch of diagonal lines and distorted forms that are used not only for ornament but also for functional purposes.
+Thus designer implements curved rectangles as a base for various widgets in order to harmoniously fit them into the design.

 Wavefront Musical Festival has an appealing website that simply fascinates visitors by its enigmatic, dynamic and music-themed appearance.
-The website is based on the huge full screen photo backgrounds that have lovely halftone touches and clearly convey the atmosphere of the festival.
+The website is based on the huge full-screen photo backgrounds that have lovely halftone touches and clearly convey the atmosphere of the festival.
 The diagonal blocks in conjunction with egregious neon gradients make the design stand out.

 Paseo Itaigara.
 Here, the diamond shape runs the show, and, to be honest, it does it quite successfully.
 Rhombuses are literally everywhere.
-They are used as decorative instruments that enliven the bottom of the website with a modest mosaic effect; they play a role of huge optional navigation on the left; they serve as main shape for buttons.
+They are used as decorative instruments that enliven the bottom of the website with a modest mosaic effect; they play a role of huge optional navigation on the left; they serve as the main shape for buttons.
 In short, they definitely hold the theme.

 Bespoke has a unique and offbeat main menu that instantly grabs users’ attention.
 The set of 3 hexagonal forms with muted images in tandem with vibrant diagonal stripes ably plow a white clear monochrome background and supplement other integral widgets.